JMcInerneyLab/groot/readme.md

 For advanced functionality, please see the [Iɴᴛᴇʀᴍᴀᴋᴇ documentation](https://bitbucket.org/mjr129/intermake).

-If the `groot` command does not start Gʀᴏᴏᴛ then you have not set Pʏᴛʜᴏɴ up correctly.
+_**If the `groot` command does not start Gʀᴏᴏᴛ then you have not got Pʏᴛʜᴏɴ set up correctly**_

 Tutorial
 --------

 ### Getting started ###

-For this tutorial, we'll be using the CLI, because it's much easier to explain.
+Groot has a nice GUI wizard that will guide you through, but for this tutorial, we'll be using the CLI.
+It's much easier to explain and we get to cover all the specific details.
+The workflow we'll be following looks like this:

+0. Load FASTA data
+0. Load BLAST data
+0. Make components
+0. Make alignments
+0. Make trees
+0. Make fusions
+0. Candidate splits
+0. Viable splits
+0. Subsets
+0. Subgraphs
+0. Stitch
+0. Clean
+0. Check
-We'll assume you have Gʀᴏᴏᴛ installed and working.

-Start Gʀᴏᴏᴛ in CLI mode (if it isn't already):
+We'll assume you have Gʀᴏᴏᴛ installed and working, so start Gʀᴏᴏᴛ in CLI mode (if it isn't already):

 ```bash
 $   groot